Chapter 3: The Epic and the Theological Stage

 Therefore, the great sages who were the masters of religious instruction thought it proper to also bring out the feelings of the human being in religious awakening.
 God should be a friend, philosopher and guide, and an object of beauty.
 Do we consider God as a beautiful person?
 Has anybody thought over this?
 God is a dread, a Justice of the highest court.
 He is a legal enactor.
 He is a person who imposes Himself on others.
 Do we like such a person?
 For fear of consequences, we may like that person; but fear of consequences is not really our whole-hearted submission.
 God is not merely power and authority, but also beauty and attraction.

-The three values of life are said to be embodied in the great values called truth, goodness and beauty—i.e., philosophical justification, ethical confirmation and aesthetic attraction.
+The three values of life are said to be embodied in the great values called truth, goodness and beauty—that is, philosophical justification, ethical confirmation, and aesthetic attraction.
 All these three should be blended together in order that something be finally acceptable.
-If it is philosophically justifiable but ethically not good, that would not be complete.
-Ethically good, but philosophically not justifiable, is also not good.
+If it is philosophically justifiable but ethically not good, it would not be complete.
+If it is ethically good but philosophically not justifiable, it is also not good.
 If both are there but it is not attractive, then also it is not good.